denisshragin/simple_games/README.md

 # simple_games
-Some simples games in Python
+Some simple games in Python